pfp.png

 • Led a project to understand subtle social cues from an egocentric perspective.

-• First significantly improved performance on the strategy prediction task over prior methods.
+• Significantly improved performance in strategy prediction over prior methods.

 • Worked on producing a strategic game-playing agent, which eventually motivated a pivot to more general social interaction understanding (project #1 above).

-1. Implementing state-of-the-art models for in-house nuclei segmentation tasks with Evan Liu and Harrison Kim @ Genentech
+1. Modeling nuclei segmentation with Evan Liu and Harrison Kim @ Genentech gRED

 • October 2023 – December 2023

-• Implemented state-of-the-art methods and contributed to novel approaches for nuclei semantic segmentation as part of the Genentech Computer Vision R&D team.
+• Contributed to novel approaches and implemented state-of-the-art methods for nuclei semantic segmentation as part of the Genentech Computer Vision R&D team.

 • July 2023 – December 2023

-• Fine-tuned ensembles of language models and NER/RE models on large-scale in-house medical datasets.
+• Trained ensembles of language models and NER/RE models on large-scale in-house medical datasets.

 • Designed and conducted extensive experiments to evaluate the performance of different models and techniques.